starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 --------

 Python code can be invoked with the ``%[`` ``%]`` block, where all contained code is converted to memory at compile time, and cannot be modified during proof construction.
-See :ref:`literals` for more information.

 .. tested-code:: cairo syntax_literals